Sagawa Express Tokyo SC

 Sagawa Express Tokyo S.C. was a Japanese football club based in Kōtō, Tokyo.
-The team was founded in 1991 and was a member of the Japan Football League from 2001–2007, when it merged with Sagawa Express Osaka S.C. to form Sagawa Shiga F.C.
+The team was founded in 1991 and was a member of the Japan Football League from 2001 to 2007, when it merged with Sagawa Express Osaka S.C. to form Sagawa Shiga F.C.
 As the name implied the club was organized by Sagawa Express.

 History

 This team had its origin in two preceding football teams, one is Sagawa Express Tokyo branch office soccer association founded in 1991, and the other is Tokyo Fulie Soccer Club, founded in 1993, which consisted of players that were former members of All Nippon Airways (Yokohama) Soccer Club and former Yokohama Flügels.

 In 1999, Sagawa Express Soccer Club had absorbed the Tokyo Fulie Soccer Club which was active in Tokyo league division 1 at the time and then came to be present form of Sagawa Express Tokyo (Since Sagawa Express Soccer Club was belonging to Tokyo League Division 4 when the absorption took place, the team's leading members were actually composed of members of Tokyo Furie mostly, although the team name was Sagawa Express Soccer Club.)
 For expressing this team circumstance, the team name was "Sagawa Express Tokyo Fulie Soccer Club" for a while.

 In 2000, Sagawa Express Tokyo had won final match of local league championship and achieved its promotion to JFL.
 In this match, Sagawa Express Tokyo entered the championship with a team name of "Sagawa Express Soccer Club" for meaning that it was the representative team of several Sagawa football teams co-existing in Sagawa Express corp. at that time.
 However, in 2002, Sagawa Express Osaka Soccer Club was also promoted to JFL, thus to distinguish each team, the team name of Sagawa Express Soccer Club was changed back to "Sagawa Express Tokyo Soccer Club".